FedML-AI/doc.fedml.ai/docs/deploy/quickstart.md

 ```
 :::

-## Deploy the model to Serverless GPU cloud
+## Deploy the model to a Serverless GPU Cloud
 :::tip
 Before you start, you will need to create an account on [TensorOpera AI](https://TensorOpera.ai/home).
 :::